QuTech-Delft/netqasm/docs/quickstart/first-app.rst

 Creating an application folder
 ------------------------------
-Well first create an applicaton folder using a template.
+We'll first create an applicaton folder using a template.
 Do this by running:

 .. code-block:: bash